wn-doolittle/caliper-spec/caliper.md

 [DigitalResource](#digitalResource)

 #### Properties
-Frame inherits all the properties and requirements defined for its superclass [DigitalResource](#digitalResource).
+MediaLocation inherits all the properties and requirements defined for its superclass [DigitalResource](#digitalResource).
 Additional properties and requirements are described below:

 * `type`: the string value `MediaLocation` MUST be specified.